swares/convert-png2-html-const/README.md

 # convert-png2-html-const
 Convert PNG Icon files to Embedded HTML Image C++ const char

-    Creates icons-set.uu.txt from any png files in the current directory.

     Want to use images on the web pages your microcontroler uses but don't have a sdcard attached?

     Don't want to hastle with manual conversion!
 Then this script is for you!

+    Creates icons-set.uu.txt from any png files in the current directory.

+    Just copy and past in any image variables into your code as you like.

     Designed for use with Ardunio / NodeMCU / ESP8266 and other microcontrolers.

     Example Usage: